Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 • Support the installation, commissioning, and calibration of instrumentation on water treatment and electromechanical systems.

-• Provide front line support to field-based engineers and assist onsite during complex installations and scoping.
+• Provide front line support to field-based engineers and support onsite during complex installations and scoping.

-• Provide expertise and guidance to Data Analytics / Consulting Engineers for production of meaningful customer-facing reports in thermodynamic, vibration, and other condition-based maintenance strategies.
+• Provide expertise and guidance to the Data Analytics / Consulting Engineers for the production of meaningful customer facing reports in thermodynamic, vibration and other condition based maintenance strategies.

 • Deploy and configure IoT and edge devices, including sensor networks, data acquisition systems, and cloud/edge integrations.